joaojeronimo/implementing-more-with-es2015-proxies/presentation/slides.md

-# Wait, wait...

-> I didn't see James' talk last month...
+What are

-# What are ES2015 Proxies ?
+# ES2015 Proxies ?

-a very underrated and forgotten API that allows for some magic
+a very underrated and forgotten API that let's you do some magic

 ```js